DIRACGrid/DIRAC/docs/source/DeveloperGuide/Internals/Core/ClientServer.rst

 In most of the cases, a RPC call follows this diagram.
 Before starting anything, the service checks the IP.
 Then the client sends his certificate during the handshake and right after he sends the remote procedure who need to be called.
 The service checks the authorization and sends a signal to client when ready.
 The client sends all arguments that the service needs and finally the service execute its task.
-Bellow you can find a more complete diagram.
+Below you can find a more complete diagram.
 Before calling the request handler, if the IP is banned, the service closes the connection.
 For other steps if an error occurred the service sends S_ERROR before closing connection.